 A collection of facts and statistics on the benefits of good business writing and the cost of bad.

+We have hard proof that better writing makes a better business.
 Good writing doesn’t just have implications for your marketing team, it has a powerful effect on your bottom line too.

 In fact, it could cost you $75m.

 The truth is, we all work closely with language.
-In every presentation, memo, tweet, report and email, there it is.
+In every presentation, memo, tweet, report, and email, there it is.

 Clear, persuasive writing touches and benefits every department in an organization.
 It is for your colleagues, not only your customers.